Duchess Quamino

 Charity "Duchess" Quamino (c.
 1739 – June 29, 1804) was a formerly enslaved woman who became famous in the American colony of Rhode Island for her success as an independent caterer.
-As a child, she was enslaved from West Africa and taken to Newport, Rhode Island.
+As a child, she was enslaved in West Africa and taken to Newport, Rhode Island.
 She worked as a cook in the household of a prominent local family, and as a nanny to their son William Ellery Channing.
 She married John Quamino in 1769, and was widowed in 1779.
-By 1780, Quamino had gained her freedom, and eventually purchased her own home as a neighbor to her former enslavers.
+By 1780, Quamino had gained her freedom, and eventually purchased her own home as a neighbor to her former owners.
 Her catering business made her a prosperous and well-respected local entrepreneur.
 She was known as the "Pastry Queen of Rhode Island", particularly famous for her frosted plum cake.
 At her death in 1804, she was buried in Newport's Common Burying Ground.

 Early life

 The details of Quamino's early life are unclear.
 She may have been born in Senegal or Ghana, probably in 1739.
 Keith Stokes, from a local history organization in Newport, suggests that Ghana (known at the time as the Gold Coast) is most likely because that was the origin of most slave ships arriving in Newport.
 Quamino's birth name is unknown; her enslavers named her Charity, but she became best known under her nickname "Duchess."
 This nickname (sometimes spelled "Dutchess") reflected the widely held belief that she was the daughter of an African prince.

 Quamino was brought to Rhode Island as a child, on the slave ship Elizabeth.
-In 1750, she was enslaved in the household of William and Lucy Channing, a prominent family in Newport.
+In 1750, she was bought by William and Lucy Channing, a prominent family in Newport.
 She worked in their household as a cook and a nanny.
 Quamino converted to Christianity while working for the Channings, and was an active member of Ezra Stiles' congregation at Second Congregational Church, a white church which the Channings attended.
 Most white churches required black attendees to sit in areas concealed by screens, where white attendees could not see them, but Quamino was not concealed at Second Congregational.
 She was known as a pious person.